-If there's a bit of sealer left in the back of the drums, simply reuse it for next time.
+If there's a bit of sealer left in the drum, simply reuse it for next time.

 Seal those drums up and clean the drum kit by hosing it down with clean water.
 Keeping the drum kit clean prevents sealcoat from forming a crust on the surface and ensures that it will be easier to connect the next time you use it.

 If you let the sealer dry on the fitting, it can be really hard to plug it into the ports and it’s sometimes impossible to get a good seal.
 Failure to clean it can also result in a leak.

 Asphalt Kingdom is your trusted source of crack repair and sealcoating supplies.
 Browse our store for premium asphalt sealer, sealcoat systems, additives, and more.
 Give us a call at 1-866-399-5562 or just send us an email if you have questions about our products.